lukeorth/lugo/lugo/content/posts/maze-generation.md

 tags: ["Go"]
 ---

-I recently came across [this video series](https://www.youtube.com/watch?v=HyK_Q5rrcr4) by Daniel Shiffman (The Coding Train) where he used a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate mazes.

 ![Maze Animation](/images/maze.gif)

-Shiffman's example was written in JavaScript, so I thought it would be fun to port it to Go and document the journey.
+I recently came across [this video series](https://www.youtube.com/watch?v=HyK_Q5rrcr4) on maze generation by Daniel Shiffman (The Coding Train), and I found the animations to be strangely satisfying.
+Since Shiffman developed his example using JavaScript, I thought it would be fun to port it to Go and document the journey.

 <!--more-->

 ## The Algorithm

-Like Shiffman, we will use a recursive backtracking algorithm to generate our mazes.
-The implementation is similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS), with a slight twist.
+Like Shiffman, I will be using a [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_implementation) to generate the mazes.
+This algorithm is very similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS), with a slight twist.
 Let's carefully observe the animation above to get a better understanding.

 We start off with an empty grid of cells.
 The algorithm forms a path by "drilling" through the grid, cell by cell, removing the impeding walls along the way.
 At each step, the next cell is chosen at *random*.
 This produces the maze effect.
-If our algorithm ever becomes "trapped", meaning it can't move forward without going out of bounds or "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.
+If our algorithm ever becomes "trapped", meaning it can't move forward without *a*) going out of bounds, or *b*) "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.

 This can be summarized more succinctly with the following instructions: